 Eyes are a reflection of the body’s overall health and taking care of it plays a significant role.
 To prevent defective eyesight or Drishtidosha in Ayurveda, it is vital to follow healthy eye habits like exercising, following a balanced and nutritious diet, avoiding strain for eyes, etc. Drishtidosha is caused due to a multitude of factors like nervous disability, alcohol consumption, excessive smoking and aging, which strikes the balance of pitta dosha.

-Here are a few Ayurveda recommended tips and remedies to maintain good health of your eyes:
+Here are a few Ayurveda recommended tips and remedies to maintain the good health of your eyes:

 1. Relax and meditate

 Mind and vision are intertwined and therefore, meditating is considered as the best remedy to maintain eye health.
 Practice Trataka meditation by sitting comfortably and staring at a single point, object, black dot or a candle flame.
 If using candle flame, place it at least one meter away from the eye level.
 Gaze at it without blinking as long as your eyes start watering.
 Close your eyes and focus on the after-glow of the flame and meditate for a few more minutes.

 Considered to be one of the most effective remedies for eyestrain and burning eyes, massaging pulls the heat from the eyes to promote sound sleep.
 Massage your scalp and feet every night with one teaspoon of castor oil, brahmi oil or coconut oil to relax your eyes.